KevinBatdorf/image-filters/readme.txt

 == Description ==

-Image filters is a Gutenberg block that wraps around the native core image block that when opened, will generate a curated set of 22 image filters processed using the binary code of the image itself (i.e. not a CSS overlay).
+Image filters is a Gutenberg block that wraps around the native core image block that when opened, will generate a curated set of 22 image filters processed using the binary code of the image itself (i.e. not a CSS overlay or filter).

 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter
 - View on [GitHub](https://github.com/KevinBatdorf/image-filters)